fullstack-2024/week04/activity5.md

   ```

 ### 2. Initializing Git:
+> To configure Git with your name and email, please follow these [instructions](./git.md).

 - Ensure you are inside the `dev-2024-03-07` directory.
 - Use the following command to initialize a Git repository:
   ```